-The recommended dose is 140 mg daily for patients with mild hepatic impairment (Child-Pugh class A).
-Avoid the use of IMBRUVICA in patients with moderate or severe hepatic impairment (Child-Pugh classes B and C) [see Use in Specific Populations (4.2.7.4)] and Pharmacological Properties (5)].
+The recommended dose is 70 mg daily for patients with moderate hepatic impairment (Child-Pugh class B).

+Avoid the use of IMBRUVICA in patients with severe hepatic impairment (Child-Pugh class C) [see Use in Specific Populations (4.2.7.4)] and Pharmacological Properties (5)].